Prof-it/ai-alignment/README.md

 ## Project Purpose

 The goal of this project is to evaluate and align large language models with organizational culture, values, and goals.
 It provides tools for automatic and human evaluation, statistical analysis, and reproducible experiments.

+**Remark:** To guarantee transparency of the research, the files in this repository reflect the exact scripts used during the public phase of the experiments.
+The code is script-based and does not necessarily follow best practices in software engineering (e.g., clean code, modularity, reusability).